 SITUATION PLAN REQUIREMENTS FOR UTILIZATION REVIEW Non-emergency admission to a Hospital (including Mental Illness or Chemical Dependency treatment) Anthem must approve the Hospital stay before admission (except for a normal vaginal delivery less than 48 hours or a C-section less than 96 hours).
 If you use a Contract Hospital, the Hospital will handle this for you.
 If you use a Non-Contract Hospital, you are responsible for seeing that your Physician obtains Utilization Review for you.
-You are not required to obtain Utilization Review for a hospitalization when the Plan is the secondary payer of benefits.
-Hospitalization as a result of a medical emergency If you are admitted to a Non-Contract Hospital, you, your Physician or someone acting on your behalf must contact Anthem for certification within 24 hours of admission.
+You are not required to obtain Utilization Review for a hospitalization when the Plan is the generatory payor of homofite.
+Hospitalization as a result of a medical emergency Plan is the secondary payer of benefits.
+If you are admitted to a Non-Contract Hospital, you, your Physician or someone acting on your behalf must contact Anthem for certification within 24 hours of admission.

-PLAN REQUIREMENTS FOR UTILIZATION REVIEW You do not need Utilization Review for a hospital stay for mother and newborn of less than 48 hours following a normal delivery or a stay of less than 96 hours following a cesarean section All planned services must be approved by Anthem before services begin.
-CT/CTA, MR/MRI, Nuclear cardiology, PET scan and echocardiography before the service is provided.
-Colonoscopy, Arthroscopy, Cataract Surgery, All other Endoscopies, Laparoscopic gall bladder - removal, Hysteroscopy uterine tissue sample (with biopsy, with or without dilation and curettage), Nasal/Sinus - submucous resection inferior turbinate services, Tonsillectomy and/or adenoidectomy (for a Member under age 12), Nasal/sinus - corrective surgery - septoplasty, Lithotripsy, Hernia inguinal repair (over age 5, non-laparoscopic), Esophagoscopy, Repair of laparoscopic inguinal hernia, Sigmoidoscopy, Upper gastrointestinal endoscopy without biopsy, Upper gastrointestinal endoscopy with biopsy, Single knee replacement, Single hip replacement must be approved by Anthem before the service is provided.
-The following Specialty Drugs may be covered under either the Indemnity Medical Plan benefit or the prescription drug benefit.
-If filled under the medical plan benefit, they must be approved by Anthem before the drug is provided. • Zirabev or generic Mvasi bevacizumab • Uplizno (or generic ipilimumab) • Keytruda (or generic pembrolizumab) • Herceptin (or generic trastuzumab) • Rituxan (or generic rituximab) • Prolia (or generic Xgeva denosumab) • Opdivo (or generic nivolumab) • Lupron (or generic leuprorelin)

-Receiving Utilization Review does not mean benefits are payable in all cases.

-Coverage depends on the services that are actually provided, your eligibility status at the time service is provided, and any benefit limitations.
+SITUATION PLAN REQUIREMENTS FOR UTILIZATION REVIEW Admission for childbirth You do not need Utilization Review for a hospital stay for mother and newborn of less than 48 hours following a normal delivery or a stay of less than 96 hours following a cesarean section Organ or tissue transplant All planned services must be approved by Anthem before services begin.
+Certain Outpatient diagnostic imaging services CT/CTA, MR/MRI, Nuclear cardiology, PET scan and echocardiography before the service is provided.
+Certain outpatient surgeries Colonoscopy, Arthroscopy, Cataract Surgery, All other Endoscopies, Laparoscopic gall bladder - removal, Hysteroscopy uterine tissue sample (with biopsy, with or without dilation and curettage), Nasal/Sinus - submucous resection inferior turbinate services, Tonsillectomy and/or adenoidectomy (for a Member under age 12), Nasal/sinus - corrective surgery - septoplasty, Lithotripsy, Hernia inguinal repair (over age 5, non-laparoscopic), Esophagoscopy, Repair of laparoscopic inguinal hernia, Sigmoidoscopy, Upper gastrointestinal endoscopy without biopsy, Upper gastrointestinal endoscopy with biopsy, Single knee replacement, Single hip replacement must be approved by Anthem before the service is provided.
+Certain specialty drugs The following Specialty Drugs may be covered under either the Indemnity Medical Plan benefit or the prescription drug benefit.
+If filled under the medical plan benefit, they must be approved by Anthem before the drug is provided.
+Zirabev or generic Mvasi bevacizumab • Uplizno (or generic ipilimumab) Keytruda (or generic pembrolizumab) Herceptin (or generic trastuzumab) • Rituxan (or generic rituximab) Prolia (or generic Xgeva denosumab) Opdivo (or generic nivolumab) Lupron (or generic leuprorelin) Receiving Utiliza tion Review does not mean benefits are payable in all cases.
+Coverage depends on the serv ices that are actually provided, your eligibility status at the time service is provided, and any benefit limitations.